ntata/swift/doc/source/ops_runbook/swift_upgrade.rst

 4. Update the proxy configs with changes, if any

-5. If needed, reboot server
+5. If needed, reboot server for kernel upgrades(if any)

 .. code::